disinfo-zone/The-Info-Web/10 - PEOPLE/(A-G)/Agha Hasan Abedi.md

 BCCI's operations were deeply intertwined with intelligence agencies, including the [[Central Intelligence Agency]], and were involved in arms dealing, drug trafficking, and money laundering on a global scale.[^17] Abedi's ability to operate with apparent immunity from law enforcement in the United States was attributed to these high-level connections and a probable cover-up by government officials.[^18]

-## Footnotes
+### Footnotes

 [^1]: Beaty, Jonathan and Gwynne, S. C. *The Outlaw Bank: A Wild Ride into the Secret Heart of BCCI*.
 New York: Random House, 1993, p.
 18.
 [^2]: Beaty, Jonathan and Gwynne, S. C. *The Outlaw Bank: A Wild Ride into the Secret Heart of BCCI*.
-New York: Random House, 1993, p.
-18.
+New York: Random House, 1993, pp. 16-19.
 [^3]: Beaty, Jonathan and Gwynne, S. C. *The Outlaw Bank: A Wild Ride into the Secret Heart of BCCI*.
 New York: Random House, 1993, p.
 19.
 [^4]: Beaty, Jonathan and Gwynne, S. C. *The Outlaw Bank: A Wild Ride into the Secret Heart of BCCI*.
 New York: Random House, 1993, pp. 155, 163.
 [^5]: Beaty, Jonathan and Gwynne, S. C. *The Outlaw Bank: A Wild Ride into the Secret Heart of BCCI*.
 New York: Random House, 1993, pp. 141, 143.